• Skip to primary navigation

 Though you can rent a car and drive there, it’s not recommended because car theft is common in Spanish Town.
 Traveling by bus is the cheapest because it will only cost a dollar.
 But I recommend using a taxi.

 From the airport the taxi driver while more than likely try to overcharge you.
-I have written a guide on taxi safety in Jamaica so you can get a better idea of what to expect when using taxi while on the island.
+I have written about taxi safety in Jamaica so you can get a better idea of what to expect when using taxis while on the island.

 Got Travel Insurance for Spanish Town?